Livsy90/LabeledToggle/README.md

 ## Features

-- ✅ Persistent icon displayed directly on the toggle
+- Persistent icon displayed directly on the toggle
-- 🎯 Real-time response to drag gestures and tap position
+- Real-time response to drag gestures and tap position
-- ⚙️ Adaptive offset calculation based on control width
+- Adaptive offset calculation based on control width
-- 🌐 Works with both LTR and RTL layout directions
-- 💡 Plug-and-play design — no need to reimplement `ToggleStyle`
+- Plug-and-play design — no need to reimplement `ToggleStyle`